Unipol Privacy Statement

 Why we collect your data

-We need personal information in order to provide four different types of service:
+We need personal information in order to provide different types of service and administer the charity:

 • Tenants of Unipol or those in properties managed by Unipol;

-• Landlord services (which includes membership of the Unipol Codes and Leeds Rental Standard);
+• Landlord services (which includes membership of the Unipol Codes, Rental Standards and advertising, and reviews);

 We also collect it to help respond to enquiries, feedback and complaints submitted through forms on our websites, emails and web chat.
 Finally we use it to analyse and help improve our web services.